 "Beneath the Veil of Smoke and Ash exudes atmosphere and intrigue and gripped me from the very first page….
 The storytelling in this novel is second to none, telling a gripping story of the struggle immigrants faced, whilst keeping twists and turns you won’t see coming that serve to keep the story engaging throughout."

-READERS' FAVORITE 5-star review
+READERS' FAVORITE, 5-star review

-TONYA MITCHELL, author of A Feigned Madness
+TONYA MITCHELL, award-winning author of A Feigned Madness

 ASHLEY E. SWEENEY, award-winning author of Answer Creek

-"At the turn into the 20th century, immigrants were forced to accept the most dangerous jobs to sustain their families.
+"At the turn into the twentieth century, immigrants were forced to accept the most dangerous jobs to sustain their families.
 This is the unforgettable story of one such family, struggling to survive against unimaginable odds and heartbreaking challenges in the cruel mines of Pennsylvania."

-KATHRYN JOHNSON, author of The Gentleman Poet
+KATHRYN JOHNSON, award-winning author of The Gentleman Poet

 "The novel's structure presents many short chapters from different points of view, giving energy to the complex exposition, which addresses topics such as mental illness, infertility, rape, and postpartum depression."